Updated Dec. 22, 2022

 Expect to Wait 15 Minutes After Vaccination

-After you receive your vaccination, the clinic will ask you to stay for 15-30 minutes to monitor for potential allergic reactions.
+After you receive your vaccination, the clinic may ask you to stay for 15-30 minutes to monitor for potential allergic reactions.

 See our FAQ for more information.